Shafaqsy/Covid_19_Vaccination_Effects/README.md

 ## Description of the communication protocols
  We communicate through Zoom call.
-We meet during class time as well as saturday morning.
+We meet during class time as well as Saturdays morning.
 Also, we use slack to message team members.
 ## Outline of the project (this may include images, but should be easy to follow and digest)
 We will clean the data and eliminate the rows and columns that are irrelevant to our questions.
 Next, we will find a machine-learning model which bests fits our data; we will likely make multiple models and decide upon the best one.